slavovstudio/PDF/README.md

 ];
 ```

-*Note*: If you are using `laravel-pdf` for producing PDF documents in a complicated language (like Persian, Arabic or Chinese) you should have `useOTL` and `useKashida` indexes in your custom font definition array.
+*Note*: If you are using `lumen-pdf` for producing PDF documents in a complicated language (like Persian, Arabic or Chinese) you should have `useOTL` and `useKashida` indexes in your custom font definition array.
 If you do not use these indexes, your characters will be shown dispatched and incorrectly in the produced PDF.

 Now you can use the font in CSS: